Parts of a Bee

 Honey Bee Crop – Honey Stomach

-The crop or honey stomach is a special expandable structure.
-It is located between the esophagus and true digestive tract of the worker.
+The crop or honey stomach is a special expandable structure located between the esophagus and true digestive tract of the worker bee.

-The crop stores collected nectar until the worker is ready to return to the hive.
+It stores collected nectar until the bee is ready to return to the hive.
 No true digestion happens in the crop.
 Honey is not bee vomit as you may read elsewhere.

 Being one of the most popular insects in the world has resulted in many studies.
 Yet, we are still learning more bee facts and trying to unravel this mysterious insect.